sapana-roehampton/OS-Coursework/week2.md

 ---

-### Threat 4 – Out-of-date packages and vulnerabilities
+### Threat 4 – vulnerabilities and Outdated packages

 **Description:**
-If the operating system or installed software is not updated, known security vulnerabilities may be left unpatched.
+It is possible for known security faws to remain unpatched if if the operating system or installed software is not updated.

 **Impact:**
-Attackers might take advantage of security flaws to infiltrate systems or cause service disruptions.
+Attackers may exploit security holes to gain access to systems or interfere with services causing disruptions.

 **Mitigations:**

-- Configure unattended-upgrades for automatic security updates
+- Set up unattended-upgrades to receive security updates automatically.
-- Run sudo apt update && sudo apt upgrade regularly
+- Regularly run sudo apt update and sudo apt upgrade.
-- Reboot the server when required after kernel or major package upgrades
+- Reboot the server when required after kernel or major package upgrades.
-- Periodically review apt logs to confirm that updates are being applied
+- Periodically review apt logs to confirm that updates are being applied.

 ---